mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

     {.w-auto}

-    Use what you learnt in this lesson to write a program that tells us the name of a language, given its code.
+    Write a program that tells the name of a language, given its code.
 The program should work correctly for the language codes in the table.
-It should also inform us if a given code is not in the table.
+It should also inform you if a given code is not in the table.
 For instance, if the code is `"en"`, the program should print <samp>English</samp>, but if it's `"it"`, it should print <samp>Unknown</samp>.

 1. Create a copy of the previous program and modify it so that it, instead, tells us the language a Wikipedia domain corresponds to.
-    For instance, the program should print <samp>Hausa</samp> if we give it the domain `"ha.wikipedia.org"`.
+    For instance, the program should print <samp>Hausa</samp> if you give it the domain `"ha.wikipedia.org"`.

 ## Extras